user00144/user00144.github.io/index.md

 ### Research Interest

 My dream is to be *“a person who creates useful things for everyday life”*.
 I believe that **“Edge Intelligence”** and **“AI with Internet of Things”** are the closest to this dream.
 As an undergraduate, my goal was to *“experience as many fields as possible”*, but in my master's and PhD research, I want to deeply understand the above two fields.
-Especially in the first field, *I am interested in networking, distributed processing, and optimizing on-device inference in the field of “Edge Intelligence”.
-Secondly, in the field of AI with Internet of Things, I am interested in R&D activities such as healthcare and HCI (Human-Computer-Interaction).*
+Especially in the first field, I am interested in networking, distributed processing, and optimizing on-device inference in the field of **“Edge Intelligence”**.
+Secondly, in the field of **AI with Internet of Things,** I am interested in R&D activities such as **healthcare and HCI(Human-Computer-Interaction).**

 ### Contact me